 IKEA's innovation lab Space10 presented a pop-up farm during this year's London Design Festival, growing tiny greens that were used to prepare 2,000 nutritional salads.

-The space was created to showcase Space10's Lokal project, which aims to provide a space-saving and sustainable way for people to grow their own food.
+Space10 worked with interior design studio Spacon & X to create the space.
+It showcased Lokal, a project that aims to provide a space-saving and sustainable way for people to grow their own food.

 The farm was on show at Protein Studios in Shoreditch, east London, throughout this year's London Design Festival.
 It comprised a wooden structure of approximately two square metres, accommodating three levels of trays filled with crops.

 These crops were grown hydroponically, meaning they were set into water filled with nutrients, rather than soil, with artificial lights overhead.

 A salad bar was set up in front of the farm, so that the food could be served up straight away.
 Space10's chef-in-residence Simon Perez produced a total of 2,000 salads during the six-day-long London Design Festival.

 IKEA launched the Space10 innovation lab in late 2015, to test product prototypes and find ways of boosting consumers' wellbeing.
 The lab has since worked on several projects involving food, including a look into the future of the meatball.

 More recently, the lab created a dome for growing microalgae, as part of an exploration into unusual food sources.

 Lokal forms a continuation of this project, looking at microgreens – tiny sprout-like crops with a short shelf life.